 - Contact the Dean of Students (DOS).
 It is your responsibility to initiate the withdrawal process; non-attendance at classes or non-payment of fees does not constitute a University withdrawal or relieve you of your financial obligations.

 - Graduate students must initiate the withdrawal process utilizing the online Voluntary Separation Notification process by accessing the form here: https://grad.uconn.edu/graduate-students/voluntary-separation/.

 - Depending on the date of withdrawal, a withdrawal may affect your financial aid and could result in your owing the University money.
 Check with the our office before leaving the University.

 - Pay any remaining tuition, fees, or other charges on your student account at the Bursar’s Office, if applicable.
 Past due accounts may be referred to a collection agency and result in legal action.
 Request a refund of any balance due to you.

-- Contact Student Health Services if you have questions regarding your school coverage or check with your private insurance carrier regarding your health coverage as some insurance providers discontinue coverage if a student is not enrolled full-time at a college or University.
+- Contact Student Health Services if you have questions regarding your school coverage or check with your private insurance carrier regarding your health coverage as some insurance providers discontinue coverage if a student is not enrolled full-time at a college or university.

 - Contact Residential Life to request a cancellation of housing and meals.
-Housing contracts are binding for the entire academic year so you should enquire as to the amount of housing or meal fees that may remain on your account.
+Housing contracts are binding for the entire academic year so you should inquire as to the amount of housing or meal fees that may remain on your account.
 Proper checkout procedures must be followed and all belongings must be removed.